hashsequence/GoFibAPI/README.md

 Design
 ===============================

-I had multiple assumptions I made, since the prompt wasn't specific about multiple client requests.
 I made an assumption that the Fibonacci number is shared among clients, so if 3 clients calls next and the current was 0, then the callers will get 1,1,2 with respect to order